-The intention of this initiative is, as described in the "Proposed Response" below, to first prepare an institutional framework related to CCPs for OTC derivative transactions.
-Moreover, in order to achieve stability of the settlement of OTC derivative transactions in Japan's markets, it is expected that the efforts being advanced in a private sector aimed at the commencement of clearing services by Japanese CCPs will take concrete shape as soon as possible.
+The intention of this initiative is, as described in the "Response" below, to first prepare an institutional framework related to CCPs for OTC derivative transactions.
+Moreover, in order to achieve stability of the settlement of OTC derivative transactions in Japan's markets, it is expected that the efforts being advanced in a private sector aimed at the commencement of clearing services by Japanese CCPs will take concrete shape as soon as possible together with gaining the understanding of the market participants.

-(2) Improving market transparency (mandatory data storage and reporting of trade information)
+(2) Improving market transparency (mandatory data storage and reporting of information regarding transactions that are not centrally cleared)